monstermaash/planets-fact/README.md

 ### Intro

 Hello!
-This is my solution to [Planets fact site - Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
-This is my second project build with **_React JS_**.
-This time I had the opportunity to try _styled-components_.
-It is a very powerful tool, but I believe it takes time to learn good practices and organize the code.
-Right now, I have the feeling that my styles are chaotic but I'm looking forward to correct it and use styled-components to its full potential.
+This is my solution to the [Planets fact site challenge](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f) by Frontend Mentor.
+This project was built using **React JS** and leverages the power of **styled-components** for styling.
+While working on this project, I explored and learned more about using styled-components efficiently to manage CSS within React components.

 ### The challenge